felixwoolford/vr-data-viz/README.md

 # Data:
+This section explains how to point the tool to the relavent data, if the data is outside of the default location.

-By default, subject directories are expected to be located at *../data/VR-S1/Hand*, relative to the main.py module.
+By default, the data is expected to be located at *../data/VR-S1/*, relative to the main.py module.
-This may be changed via **File**->**Subject directory...** .
+This will be confirmed on startup by selecting the VR-S1 directory in the selection menu.
+If the data is in a different location or you wish to use a different data set, navigate to the appropriate directory containing that contains the "Hand" data directory, or its equiavalent.
+This may be changed after startup via **File**->**Base data directory...**
+The subjects will be expected to be located in *./Hand/, relative to the previously selected data base path.
+If a future data set uses different trajectories, select the directory containing the subjects via **File**->**Subject directory...** .
 Select the directory containing the separate subject directories, eg. P01, P02, etc

+The tool will select what subjects are available with the appropriate preprocessing and log info.
+By default, these are each those which have "fda_x" preprocessing.
+To select different preprocessing or logging, use the relevant option in the **File** menu and, for any subject, navigate to the appropriate directory of preprocessed data or logging info file.
+The tool will then use that file name to load to preprocessed data and logs for other other subjects with that data available.

-By default, object input files are expected to be located at *../data/VR-S1/Objects*, relative to the main.py module.
+By default, object input files are expected to be located at *../Objects*, relative to the data base path.
+This may be changed via **File**->**Object directory...**

+By default, export output files are expected to be sent to *../Exports*, relative to the data base path.
 This may be changed via **File**->**Object directory...**

 # Use: